 HOW MANY EXILES? – Pekudey – Ex.38 -40 by Rabbi Baruch Cohon

-This week the Book of Exodus concludes with an elaborate description of the process of assembling the Tabernacle and initiating its ritual.
-After a year of wandering in the desert, on the first day of the first month of the second year, the people of Israel has its portable headquarters – a home for its worship and a guide for its journey.
+The Book of Exodus concludes with an elaborate description of the process of assembling the Tabernacle and initiating its ritual.
+After a year of wandering in the desert, on the first day of the first month of their second year out of Egypt, the people of Israel has its portable headquarters – a home for its worship and a guide for its journey.
 The last section of this reading tells us that the Divine presence shows by day in a cloud resting on the Tabernacle, and at night by a fire burning inside.
 When the cloud rises, the people move on, extending their progress toward the Promised Land.
 When the cloud settles, they camp.

 Here we have a physical, visual symbol of Jewish destiny.
-As the “pillar of cloud by day, and the burning fire by night” is said to guide our ancestors on their ancient journey through the desert, so our faith should guide us on our journey through life and through history.
+As the “pillar of cloud by day, and the burning fire by night” are said to guide our ancestors on their ancient journey through the desert, we too could have our cloud and our fire.
+We can find them in our living tradition.
+Our faith should guide us on our journey through life and through history.

 No maybe about it.